 The Senior Leadership Team (SLT) underwent significant change during 2023, with the resignation of the Principal, Deputy Principal and Business Manager over the course of the year.
-During the summer term 2023 the SLT was led by an interim Executive Principal working at the Academy three days a week.
+During the summer term 2023 the SLT was led by an interim Executive Principal working at the Academy three days a week alongside the Assistant Principal who had been appointed Head of School.
 A new SLT was in-place for the start of the Autumn term 2023 and is described in the section below.
+In April 2024 the interim Executive Principal completed the terms of her Service Level Agreement and the Head of School was appointed as Principal.
+In September 2024 a Deputy Principal was appointed to work alongside the Principal.